yozzer-sys/Selfhosted-Services/README.md

 # Selfhosted Services

-This repository contains a list of self-hosted services that you can set up and run on your own server.
-Self-hosting allows you to have more control over your data and privacy.
+Here, I'll share the services and applications I host on my own servers.
+Self-hosting provides more control over my data and privacy.

 ## Services